BrosMakingSoftware/Kodi-Launches-EmulationStation-Addon/README.md

    ![Addon-Selected.jpg](script.kodi.launches.emulationstation/resources/addon-screenshots/Addon-Selected.jpg)

-4. Before running the Addon, you need to set the location of the EmulationStation executable, the default location is set to `C:\Program Files (x86)\EmulationStation\emulationstation.exe`, this is assuming you are using Windows and you installed it on the default location, but if your executable is not on this path, or you are using Linux or MacOS, you can choose your own location by going to the Addon-Settings by selecting the EmulationStation Addon, bringing up the contextual menu by right-clicking it (or pressing the `Guide` button on a remote, or pressing `C` or `Start` keys on a keyboard) and selecting `Settings` or `Configure`.
+4. Before running the Addon, you need to set the location of the EmulationStation executable, the default location for Windows is `C:\Program Files (x86)\EmulationStation\emulationstation.exe` while for Linux it is `/usr/bin/emulationstation`, if you installed EmulationStation on a different location, you can choose your own location by going to the Addon-Settings by selecting the EmulationStation Addon, bringing up the contextual menu by right-clicking it (or pressing the `Guide` button on a remote, pressing `C` key on a keyboard, pressing `X` button on Xbox or Steam Controllers or `Square` button on PayStation controllers) and selecting `Settings` or `Configure`.

    ![Addon-Settings.jpg](script.kodi.launches.emulationstation/resources/addon-screenshots/Addon-Settings.jpg)

-   The next window will show you the `EmulationStation executable` property that you can select and change by navigating on the file browser to select your location.
-For Linux users, if you installed EmulationStation using an installer, you can try to look at `/usr/local/bin/emulationstation` first, otherwise select your custom location.
+   The next window will show you the `EmulationStation executables` properties that you can select and change them by navigating on the file browser.
+You only need to edit the executable property of the OS you are running since the other would be ignored.
+The Addon during its execution checks which OS is running and will call the corresponding executable.
 If you provided an executable that doesn't exist anymore, the next time you try to run it the Addon will show you an error message suggesting you to go to the Addon-Settings and change it.

    ![Addon-Settings-Edit-Executable.jpg](script.kodi.launches.emulationstation/resources/addon-screenshots/Addon-Settings-Edit-Executable.jpg)